KomodoFactory/Autonomous-AR-Drone/README.md

 This Project was a proof of concept for a autonomous Drone using the AR Drone.

+##Prerequisites
+* Node.js is installed
+* The AR Drone Framework is installed

 ## Features

 * Video Stream